BrianAronson/birankr/README.md

 123| z

-To performing BiRank on, just:
+To performing BiRank on this bipartite network, just:

 ```python
 bn = birankpy.BipartiteNetwork()